bczoma/k8s-mutating-statefulset-webhook/medium-article.md

 #### Control sidecar injector with `annotation`

 Thanks to flexibility of `MutatingAdmissionWebhook`, we can easily customized the mutating logic to filter resources with specified annotations.
-Remember the annotation `sidecar-injector-webhook.morven.me/inject: "true"` mentioned above?
+Remember the annotation `sidecar-injector-webhook.kenbarr.me/inject: "true"` mentioned above?
 It can be used as an extra control on sidecar injector.
-I have written [some code](https://github.com/morvencao/kube-mutating-webhook-tutorial/blob/master/webhook.go#L98-L130) in webhook server to skip injecting for pod without the annotation.
+I have written [some code](https://github.com/kenbarrcao/k8s-mutating-statefulset-webhook/blob/master/webhook.go#L98-L130) in webhook server to skip injecting for pod without the annotation.

 Let's give it a try.
-In this case, we create another sleep application without `sidecar-injector-webhook.morven.me/inject: "true"` annotation in `podTemplateSpec`:
+In this case, we create another sleep application without `sidecar-injector-webhook.kenbarr.me/inject: "true"` annotation in `podTemplateSpec`:
 ```
-[root@mstnode kube-mutating-webhook-tutorial]# kubectl delete deployment sleep
+[root@mstnode k8s-mutating-statefulset-webhook]# kubectl delete deployment sleep
 deployment "sleep" deleted
-[root@mstnode kube-mutating-webhook-tutorial]# cat <<EOF | kubectl create -f -
+[root@mstnode k8s-mutating-statefulset-webhook]# cat <<EOF | kubectl create -f -
 apiVersion: extensions/v1beta1
 > kind: Deployment
 > metadata: